Azure-Samples/ms-identity-netcore-winui/README.md

     1. Select the **Add a permission** button and then:
     1. Ensure that the **Microsoft APIs** tab is selected.
     1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
-      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that sign-in users.
+      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that signs-in users.
       * In the **Delegated permissions** section, select **User.Read** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.